 The Lab Notes are meant to dually encourage “50 pound of pots” in my research.

-My current area of research is on the future of the operating system.
-If you would like to receive my work as I publish it, sign up below.
+Today, my research is focused on the future of personal computing.
+This involves, among other things, building a new kind of operating system.
+If you would like to receive my work as I publish it, sign up at the bottom of the page.

-I will share my research for those who want to support this work, be a part of the community, and help find clues as we build out both the answers to unanswered questions and the products they might describe.
-A community interested in unfolding a better vision of the future lets us quickly test what matters — sometimes the hardest piece to get a pulse on.
-We are in pursuit of better products and businesses, but the higher-order bit is the research itself; that is the primary focus.
+I share my research regularly for those who want to support this work, be a part of the community, and help find clues as we build out both the answers to unanswered questions and the products they might describe.
+A diverse community interested in unfolding a better vision of the future lets us quickly test what matters — sometimes the hardest piece to get a pulse on.

 And, ultimately, if I can help others to engage in this kind of inquisitive thought work throughout other important facets of life, I will consider that the biggest possible win.